IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 #### Stream Prioritization

    The SCReAM algorithm makes a distinction between network congestion control and media rate control.
-This is easily extended to many streams -- RTP packets from two or more RTP queues are scheduled at the rate permitted by the network congestion control.
+This is easily extended  to many streams.
+RTP packets from two or more RTP queues are scheduled at the rate permitted by the network congestion control.

    The scheduling can be done by means of a few different scheduling